White adipose tissue, WAT: specialized fat tissue primarily responsible for lipid storage

 The major form of adipose tissue in mammals (commonly referred to as “fat”) is white adipose tissue (WAT).
 WAT is composed of adipocytes held together by a loose connective tissue that is highly vascularized and innervated (Figure 45-1).
 White adipocytes are rounded cells that contain a single large fat droplet that occupies over 90% of the cell volume.
 The mitochondria within white adipocytes are small and few in number.
 The mitochondria and nucleus of the white adipocyte is squeezed into the remaining cell volume.
 Molecular characteristics of white adipocytes include expression of leptin but no expression of uncoupling protein 1, UCP1 (designated UCP1−, leptin+ adipocytes).

 Histological section of adipose tissue demonstrating distinctive morphology of WAT and BAT.
 White adipocytes occupy the left side of the image and brown adipocytes the right side.
 As described below, white adipocytes are generally rounded with over 90% of the cell volume taken up by a single fat droplet.
 The few small mitochondria and the nucleus are compressed to the very edge of the white adipocyte.
-The brown adipocytes are smaller in overall size, polygonal in shape, contain several small lipid droplets, and ...
+The brown adipocytes are smaller in overall size, polygonal in shape, contain several small ...